 "Don't think so.
 I just won't ever get to know it."
 Daryl muttered broken, his voice was shaking, Judith could hear the sadness between every word.
 "I'm sure she knew it Daryl.
 I mean it's so clear, so obviously.
 The way you talk about her, I have never heard you talking that soft about someone, have never heard you using such beautiful words to describe someone.
 I bet you were a gentleman around her, did everything she wanted with pleasure.
 Treated her like a prince treated his princess.
 She knew it Daryl.
 And I'm also sure that she loved you back with her whole heart like you are still doing."

-Daryl kept the way he was for a few more seconds, letting Judith's words sink inside himself, thought about it, till he finally decided that she was right.
+Daryl kept the way he was for a few more seconds, letting Judith's words sink inside himself, thinking about it, till he finally decided that she was right.
 Slowly his broken eyes met the young girl's ones again and this time he couldn't stop it any more, when one tear broke free from the corner of his eye and rolled down his cheek, till to his chin.

 "You want to know what she was to me?
 She was my life, my second and last chance, my hope, my everything.
 Without her I wouldn't be here right now.
 I won't ever forget the things she has done for me, I won't ever forget her.
 She had saved my life and one day I will find her and everything will be good then.
 Beth Greene was and will always be the love of my life."
 Daryl whispered heartbroken, till his voice failed him and was finally just a whimper in the end.